 Teflon is potentially carcinogenic.
 Invest in high-quality non-stick cookware, and you won’t regret it.

 Generally, proteins tend to stick to pans than other food groups.

 Why does food sticks to the pan?

-The main culprit is heat.
-Yes, heat can be detrimental to the quality of your pans, nonstick and stainless alike.
-A pan has little crevices that oil sips in when cooking.
-The reaction between the food and oil in the divots elicits a steam-like effect.
+The main culprit is heating.
+Yes, heat can be detrimental to the quality of your pans, non-stick and stainless alike.
+When the pan has small crevices on its cooking surface, oil sips in it during cooking.

 What to do when food sticks to the pan